syncfusion-content/javascript-docs/js/Diagram/Automatic-Layout.md

 ### Layout Bounds

-Diagram provides support to customize the custom bounds to align the layout.
-You can set the desired bounds using `layout.bounds` .
+Diagram provides support to align the layout within any rectangular area. `bounds` property of layout allows you to set the desired bounds .
 For more information about bounds, refer to [Layout Bounds] (/js/api/ejDiagram#members:layout-bounds "Layout Bounds")

 ### Layout Alignment

-Layout can be aligned relative to the specified layout boundaries.
-It has horizontal and vertical alignment settings.

-### Horizontal Alignment and Vertical Alignment
+You can align the layout anywhere over the layout bounds or over the viewport.

-The `horizontalAlignment` property of layout is used to set how the layout is horizontally aligned within the layout bounds.
-For more information about horizontal alignment, refer to [Layout Alignment] (/js/api/ejDiagram#members:layout-horizontalalignment "Layout Alignment") The `verticalAlignment` properety of layout is used to set how the layout is vertically aligned within the layout bounds.
+The `horizontalAlignment` and `verticalAlignment` properties of layout allow you to define how the layout should be aligned within the layout bounds/viewport.
 For more information about vertical alignment, refer to [Layout Alignment] (/js/api/ejDiagram#members:layout-verticalalignment "Layout Alignment")

 ### Layout Margin

-Layout provides support to add some blank space in the layout bounds.
+Diagram provides support to leave space between the layout/viewport and layout.
+You can set the margin using the `margin` property of layout.

-The following code illustrates how to customize the layout
+The following code illustrates how to customize the layoutt

 {% highlight js %}